GD158 - Graduate Diploma in Mental Health Nursing

 To be considered for admission into the program you should normally:

 1. hold a Bachelor of Nursing (BN) degree or equivalent, or a Bachelor Degree in Psychiatric/Mental Health Nursing from an approved higher education institution (in the case of registered nurses with senior experience in mental health a diploma may be considered equivalent).

-2. hold a current registration or be eligible for registration as a Division One Nurse with the Nursing and Midwifery Board of Australia.
+2. hold a current registration or be eligible for registration as a Registered Nurse with the Nursing and Midwifery Board of Australia.

 3. have completed 830 hours of clinical practice in an approved mental health service or employed to do this during the program.